monir178/quick-order-server-practice/README.md

 # Quick Order Server Starter

-**The repository for server-side setup for a quick order system, designed for educational purposes in the Next Level Web Development course.** This project serves as a starter pack for building server-side functionality for an order management system.
+The repository for server-side setup for a quick order system, designed specifically for educational purposes in the Next Level Web Development course.
+This project serves as a tutorial for integrating the AmarPay payment system into a server-side application.

 ---